-- The local department of social services (county codes 01-57 and 99); - The New York State Office of Mental Health (county code 97); - The New York State Office of Mental Retardation and Developmental Disabilities (county code 98); or - The Medicaid eMedNY Contractor, Computer Sciences Corporation, for non-emergency transportation of NYC Medicaid beneficiaries (county code 66).
+- The local department of social services (county codes 01-57 and 99); - The New York State Office of Mental Health (county code 97); - The New York State Office of Mental Retardation and Developmental Disabilities (county code 98); or - The Medicaid eMedNY Contractor, Computer Sciences Corporation, for nonemergency transportation of NYC Medicaid beneficiaries (county code 66).

 Procedures for requesting and obtaining prior authorization differ from one local department of social services to another.
 To determine the appropriate procedures, please consult the county or State agency identified in the eligibility verification process.
+A County Contact List is available online at:

 For NYC authorizations, please consult the Prior Authorization Guidelines Manual, available at:

-In most instances, prior authorization must be obtained before each trip (or round trip) taken by the Medicaid beneficiary.
+In most instances, prior approval of the trip must be obtained prior to each trip (or round trip) taken by the Medicaid beneficiary.
 If a Medicaid beneficiary requires regular transportation due to extended treatment (such as dialysis) and the beneficiary's medical appointment is at the same location, and if the same provider is to transport the beneficiary, prior authorization may be granted for an extended period as determined by the applicable local department of social services.
 Whenever such prior authorization for non-emergency transportation is not obtained, reimbursement will be denied.